 Should the company not comply with any of the recommendations or comply only in part, include a detailed е а explai nation (of the reasons so t hat shareholders, investors and the recommendate in the shareholders.
-General explanations are not a the market in genera • 1. a sin r impose other obstacles to the t t on the votes that can be cast by any by means of share Complies [X] Explanation [] 2. a dominant and a osure on: subsidiary company are stock m narket listed, the two should provide detailed a) engage in, and any business deather group companies. alings between them , as well as between the b) The mechanisms in place to resolve possible conf licts of interest.
-Complies [] Partially complies [] Explanation [] Not applicable [X] Caix com aBank Gr pany, wh oup in Spain.
-Neverthel to be applicable to CaixaBank, given that less, for reasons of transparency, it should n Portugal until 14 December.
-This compa s. d be noted that the CaixaBa ank Group contains another listed For more det ail, see section D.7 ail of th ne most relevant as te governance, suppl y inform shareholders in sufficient ementing the written information a) Changes taking p place since the previous annual g eneral meeting. b) • ons for the company not followin , and any alternative procedures Complies [X] Partially complies [] Explanation []
+General explanations are not a the market in genera • 1.
+The Articles of Association of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.
+Complies [X] Explanation [] 2. a dominant and a osure on: subsidiary company are stock m narket listed, the two should provide detailed a) engage in, and any business deather group companies. alings between them , as well as between the b) The mechanisms in place to resolve possible conf licts of interest.
+Complies [] Partially complies [] Explanation [] Not applicable [X] This recommendation is not deemed to be applicable to CaixaBank, given that the bank itself is the only listed company belonging to the CaixaBank Group in Spain.
+Nevertheless, for reasons of transparency, it should be noted that the CaixaBank Group contains another listed company, whose shares were listed in Portugal until 14 December.
+This company is Banco BPI, S.A., with which CaixaBank has signed an Internal Protocol Governing Relations.
+For more detail, see section D.7 3.
+During the annual general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
+In particular: a) Changes taking place since the previous annual general meeting. b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.
+Complies [X] Partially complies [] Explanation []